any-docs/css/content/guides/grid_layout/named_grid_lines/index.md

 {{ EmbedLiveSample('Implicit_grid_areas_from_named_lines', '500', '330') }}

-We don't need to define where our areas are with {{cssxref("grid-template-areas")}} as our named lines have created an area for us.
+We don't need to define where our areas are with `grid-template-areas` as our named lines have created an area for us.

 ## Implicit grid lines from named areas

 We have seen how named lines create a named area, and this also works in reverse.
 Named template areas create named lines that you can use to place your items.
 If we take the layout created in the guide to [grid template areas](/guides/Grid_layout/Grid_template_areas), we can use the lines created by our areas to see how this works.

 In this example, we have added an extra `<div>` with a class of `overlay`.
-We have named areas created using the {{cssxref("grid-area")}} property, then a layout created in `grid-template-areas`.
+We have named areas created using the `grid-area` property, then a layout created in `grid-template-areas`.
 The area names are:

 - `hd`
 - `ft`